rohit-pathak/random-rohit/public/posts/resize-directive-post.md

 I was building some chart components and I wanted to make them responsive.
 My main problem was:

-> How do I get the dimensions of the chart component’s host element whenever it is resized so that I can adjust the SVG and the shapes/scales within it?”
+> How do I get the dimensions of the chart component’s host element whenever it is resized so that I can adjust the SVG and the shapes/scales within it?

 The browser's [ResizeObserver](https://developer.mozilla.org/en-US/docs/Web/API/ResizeObserver) exists just for this purpose.
 As we look at its API, we see that one instance of a ResizeObserver can observe multiple DOM elements (the callback you provide accepts a list of DOM elements that have been resized).